 That shift is important historically because it marks the point where Parameter Golf stopped looking like standard small-model training and started looking like a specialized artifact-optimization problem.

-Phase 3: the score path itself became a research object
+The next visible shift was that the score path itself became a research object.

 Another public shift was the realization that the export path is not just bookkeeping.
 It is part of the model.